softwaretechnik-berlin/flexivis/README.md

 View specification prefix: `edit`.

-Allows editing a data source.
-Changes to it are broadcasted when clicking the "Update" button.
+Allows editing data.
+Changes made are broadcasted when clicking the "Update" button.

 The editor will try to automatically detect the type of the content.
-However, the type can be enforced by using the `lang` config. `lang` can be any of the languages supported by Highlight.js.
+However, a specific type can be enforced by using the `lang` config. `lang` can be set to any of the languages supported by Highlight.js.
 The list of supported values is available [here](https://github.com/highlightjs/highlight.js/blob/master/SUPPORTED_LANGUAGES.md).